-\textbf{Goal Representation Learning.} \ A critical component of this hierarchical framework is how subgoals are represented and communicated between levels.
-In practice, HIQL learns a value-based goal representation $\phi_V (s, g)$— by concatenating state and goal features—as part of the value function training process.
-Specifically, the value function is parameterized as $V(s, g) = V_{\theta}(s,\phi(s, g))$, where the representation $\phi$ is optimized to minimize the value estimation error via temporal-difference (TD) learning.
-In HIQL, once the value-based representation is learned, this same representation $\phi_V (s_t, s_{t+k})$ is utilized as a proxy for the subgoal $s_{t+k}$ when training both $\pi^h$ and $\pi^{\ell}$ (\ie, $\pi^h (\phi_V (s_{t},s_{t+k})|s_t,g)$ and $\pi^\ell (a_t|s_t,\phi_V (s_t,s_{t+k}))$).
-Note that during training the both policy $\pi^h$ and $\pi^{\ell}$, we freeze the goal representation encoder $\phi_V$ to fully utilize the goal representation learned from training the value function.
-While this value-centric representation learning has shown empirical success, it remains unclear whether a feature space optimized for value prediction is inherently suitable for policy extraction.
-In this paper, we deeply analyze the role of $\phi_V (s_t, s_{t+k})$ in policy learning and demonstrate that representations learned solely from value-based objectives can lead to significant failure modes in low-level control.
+\textbf{Goal representation learning.} A critical component of the hierarchical framework is how subgoals are represented and communicated between the policies.
+In practice, HIQL learns a \emph{value-based goal representation} $\phi_V(s, g)$ as part of the value function training process: the value function is of the form $V(s, \phi_V(s, g))$, where the representation $\phi_V$ is obtained by concatenating state and goal features and is optimized to minimize the value estimation error.
+Once learned, this same representation $\phi_V$ is frozen and used as a proxy for the subgoal $s_{t+k}$ when training both policies, \ie, $\pi^h(\phi_V(s_t, s_{t+k}) \mid s_t, g)$ and $\pi^\ell(a_t \mid s_t, \phi_V(s_t, s_{t+k}))$.
+Thus the goal representation $\phi_V$, learned solely from value estimation, serves as the interface between the policies.